Karlbovski/11ty-starter/.github/readme.md

 ## Nothing fancy here, just a very simple starter for [11ty](https://www.11ty.dev/) projects.

 The most barebone setup for a **clone-init-dev** experience and almost **zero-config** approach.
-I only added a few pre-configured elements to help me with the workflow I'm used to have.
+I only added a few pre-configured elements to help me with my usual workflow.

+>The major feature of this starter is it's build pipeline for `sass` and `javascript` all the remaining components can be changed and the project restructured according to the project needs!

 :construction: :construction: :construction: :construction:

+> !Doc under Construction!

 <details>
 <summary>Templates pipeline</summary>